Crew46/data-fall2025/progress/kjacks19.md

 conference with the professor and my classmates, I scrapped the preinstalled 32-bit pi build and restarted with a 64-bit build.
 Next plans are to begin tinkering with the software if I can finally get it installed.

+SEPTEMBER 6, 2025

+Scrapped my 32-bit Pi OS and installed a 64-bit version.
+With further assistance, installed all necessary libraries and got vircon32 functional on my Pi 4.
+Also installed Legcord to facilitate discord communication on my pi.